WHAT’S AT STAKE

 WHMIS rules require suppliers to furnish an MSDS/SDS and supplier labels to their customers when they first ship the product and revise the document every three years or within 90 days of discovering new information about the hazardous product or its properties affecting safety (180 days is the deadline for updating supplier labels).
 Suppliers, too, have to make the transition to the new GHS rules.
 Timetable:

-- Today-Aug.
+- As of Aug.
 31, 2018: Suppliers can provide EITHER an MSDS or SDS and an old or new supplier label as long as it’s up to date, accurate and compliant with respective requirements; BUT

 - Starting Sept.
 1, 2018: Suppliers must provide an SDS and GHS supplier label and only an SDS and GHS supplier label.